timescale/docs/_partials/_create-hypertable-twelvedata-stocks.md

     );
     ```

-1. You now have two tables within your Timescale database.
-One hypertable
+1. You now have two tables within your $COMPANY database.
+One $HYPERTABLE
     named `stocks_real_time`, and one normal PostgreSQL table named `company`.

 </Procedure>